dataluscorp/browser/toolkit/components/search/docs/SearchConfigurationSchema.rst

 One or more channels may be specified in an array to restrict a configuration to just those channels.
 The current known channels are:

-    - default: Self-builds of Firefox, or possibly some self-distributed versions.
+    - default: Self-builds of Datalus, or possibly some self-distributed versions.
-    - nightly: Firefox Nightly builds.
+    - nightly: Datalus Nightly builds.
-    - aurora: Firefox Developer Edition
+    - aurora: Datalus Developer Edition
-    - beta: Firefox Beta
+    - beta: Datalus Beta
-    - release: The main Firefox release channel.
+    - release: The main Datalus release channel.
     - esr: The ESR Channel.
-This will also match versions of Firefox where the displayed version number includes ``esr``.
+This will also match versions of Datalus where the displayed version number includes ``esr``.
 We do this to include Linux distributions and other manual builds of ESR.